capreolina/rangifer_diary/082/README.md

 **xBowtjuhNL** planned/organised &amp; hosted an [HT](https://maplelegends.com/lib/monster?id=8810003) run to be my first HT!
 We invited basically anyone who I know and who was capable of HTing, and in the end, we were joined by **Harlez** (**VigiI**), **Melokie** (**Skateboard**, **Alrightyo**), **SmallMight** (**SiriusPlaque**), **Soblet**, and others!

 This really was my first-ever HT, not just rusa’s first.
-I never really expected to get so far on, franky, any of my characters — far enough to fight the almighty boss of fourth job land (a\.k\.a.
+I never really expected to get so far on, frankly, any of my characters — far enough to fight the almighty boss of fourth job land (a\.k\.a.
 Leafre)!!
 So I was pretty nervous, as you’d expect, but I think it went pretty well overall.
 You can watch edited footage of this first run on the **Oddjobs** YouTube channel:

 [**rusa’s first Horntail!!!** \[YouTube\]](https://www.youtube.com/watch?v=PcQET2N8YpY)